thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions-01-literals-ranges/character_ranges1.md

 `match(regex="[1-4][A-F]", str="51")`{{execute}}

-If you want to simply match a number followed by a letter, qualify a range of all values for each:
+If you want to simply match any number followed by any letter, qualify a range of all values for each:

 `match(regex="[0-9][A-Z]", str="7X")`{{execute}}